ADMINGUOYU/NimPile/README.md

 # NimPile

 A C# program of the old but famous Nim Game. <br>
-The form design is based on MATERIALDESIGN from NuGet.<br>
+The form design is based on MATERIALSKIN from NuGet.<br>
 (As a beginer) The code is a bit scratchy which has a rather loose structure.
 The computer player is set on the Nim algorithm but there is no way to modify its level.
 Please be patient.
 Kindly, ENJOY!

 # Known BUGS